OpenHUTB/carla_doc/docs/catalogue_vehicles.md

 <!---

-The images in this document were captured using the following settings in CARLA:
+The images in this document were captured using the following settings in Carla:

 Town: Town 10